-Figure 69.
+Figure 83.
 The page for creating a new connection.
 The General settings and Ethernet sections.

 Parameter Description General settings Provider Leave the Manually value.
 Port A physical or virtual interface to which the new connection will be assigned.
-Select the USB-WIMAX value to assign this connection to the WiMAX USB modem.
+Port Select the USB-WIMAX value to assign this connection to the WiMAX USB modem.
 Name A name for connection for easier identification.
 Enable Select the checkbox to enable the connection.
 Direction The direction of this connection.
 Ethernet MTU The maximum size of units transmitted by the interface.

-Parameter Description

-A MAC address assigned to the interface.
+Parameter Description MAC A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.

-MAC You can click the Clone MAC button to set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface.
+You can click the Clone MAC Address button () to set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface.
 Also you can set the address of a device connected to the router's LAN at the moment.
-To do this, select the relevant value from the drop-down list located to the right of the field (the field will be filled in automatically).
+To do this, select the relevant value from the drop-down list (the field will be filled in automatically).

-IP

-IP Address:

-Netmask:

-Gateway IP address: Primary DNS server:

-Secondary DNS server:

-Miscellaneous

-Enable RIP:

-Enable IGMP Multicast:

-NAT:

-firewall: